 Susan grew up in what she likes to call a “Friday Night Lights” town in West Texas wanting to be an astronaut.
 She headed off to college to study mechanical engineering only to be seduced by the on-set excitement of filmmaking.

 Since then, she’s directed several short horror films, The Patchwork Monkey (aired on IFC), The Resurrectionist and The Boarder, which have screened at film festivals across the United States and internationally.
 In addition, for seven years she has worked as a producer and production manager in stop motion animation, including work on a Disney feature film directed by Henry Selick (Nightmare Before Christmas, Coraline) and four seasons on the Emmy-winning sketch comedy extravaganza Robot Chicken.
-Her current passion, however, is transmedia and its participatory storytelling techniques which she is exploring as a Creative Technologist with Transmedia Storyteller Ltd.‘s Conducttr platform.
+She also is passionate about the field of transmedia and its participatory storytelling techniques which she explored working as a Creative Technologist for Transmedia Storyteller Ltd.‘s Conducttr platform.
+Her love of NASA has led her to a position with NASA’s Jet Propulsion Laboratory (JPL) where she currently works in the field of Earth Science as an interactive web/video producer.

 Susan is comfortable across all facets of production.
 Her mad organizational skills and creative solutions equate to her getting things done when the going gets tough.
 Amongst her many talents, she’s scheduled indie features, balanced power as a best boy electric, organized series delivery bibles & elements, and created vfx.
 Plus she has a creative eye and sense of composition with a background in photography, having worked multiple years as a newspaper stringer and a student staff photographer.

-She is an member of the Academy of Television Arts & Sciences, the Producers Guild of America and Transmedia SF, and was formerly the Program Director for Transmedia LA.
+She is an member of the Academy of Television Arts & Sciences, the Producers Guild of America, and was formerly the Program Director for Transmedia LA and active with Transmedia SF.
 She holds a MFA from The Florida State University Film School and a BA from Baylor University.
 She has been honored with the DGA Student Film Award for Women (Honorable Mention aka Jury Award) and a Golden Reel nomination by the Motion Picture Sound Editors, as well as multiple film festival awards.

-She currently lives in Oakland, thinks monkeys are creepy, flies tiny airplanes as a private pilot and sometimes wonders if her apartment might be haunted.
+She currently lives in Pasadena, thinks monkeys are creepy, flies tiny airplanes as a private pilot and sometimes wonders if her apartment might be haunted.
 Go here for a full filmography.

 “Susan gets shit done.
 It’s that simple.
 And not only does she get it done, but she gets it done better than you could ever hope.
 I know that when something is handed to her, I never need to think about it again because I trust her implicitly.
 She’s handled everything from overseeing the production of our Robot Chicken DVDs to submissions for the Emmys.
 Anyone thinking of hiring her should hire her.
 She’s that good. ” — Matthew Senreich, Executive Producer, Stoopid Monkey Productions / Robot Chicken